 Can Shih Tzu Eat Bones?

-It is not recommended to feed your Shih Tzu bones.
+Feeding your Shih Tzu bones is not recommended.
 Bones, especially cooked bones, can splinter and cause various problems for your dog’s teeth.

 These problems include broken teeth, choking, or gastrointestinal issues such as constipation or blockages.
 Bones can also get stuck in the throat, esophagus, or digestive tract, leading to serious health complications.